-- Easements, rights of way and other legal obligations noted in the deed or public records.
+- Easements, rights of way, and other legal obligations are noted in the deed or public records.

-- Restrictive Covenants limiting certain types of use of the property.
+- Restrictive covenants limit certain types of use of the property.

 It is protection against loss if a covered defect is found in the chain of title to your property.